jimniels/blog/posts/2022-11-16-remix-alternate-timeline-of-web-dev.md

 ## An Incredible Pattern

-As someone who never knew exactly how to do progressive enhancement in a way that allowed the server to provide different responses depending on the capabilities of the client, [I was blown away](https://twitter.com/jimniels/status/1484316461652856832) when I first saw it [explained](https://www.youtube.com/watch?v=jd_bin5HPrw):
+As someone who never knew exactly how to do progressive enhancement in a way that allowed the server to provide different responses depending on the capabilities of the client, [I was blown away](https://twitter.com/jimniels/status/1484316461652856832) when I first saw this [explained in a video by Ryan](https://www.youtube.com/watch?v=jd_bin5HPrw):

 > [This] blew my mind.
 The power of being able to declaratively 1) use JS to get back JSON which transitions states in your UI _while simultaneously_ 2) supporting use of native browser functionality to get back HTML _on the same route_ is 🤯